acheul/seoul-rs/README.md

     * `fn title(&self) -> String;`
     * `fn list() -> Vec<Self>;`

-* Using derive macro, also are implemented
+* The derive macro also implements
     * `Into<T>` for `Self` and `&Self`
     * `From<T>` and `From<&T>` for `Self` (when `Default` is implemented and "has_default" syntax is given)